 - Highlight the user database before creating a session in SSDT.

 The Transact-SQL statement USE MyDatabase; is not supported for changing the database for a connection.
-For guidance connecting to SQL Data Warehouse with SSDT, refer to the Query with Visual Studio article.
+For guidance connecting to a SQL pool with SSDT, refer to the Query with Visual Studio article.

-Azure Active Directory authentication is a mechanism of connecting to Microsoft Azure SQL Data Warehouse by using identities in Azure Active Directory (Azure AD).
+Azure Active Directory authentication is a mechanism of connecting to SQL pool by using identities in Azure Active Directory (Azure AD).
 With Azure Active Directory authentication, you can centrally manage the identities of database users and other Microsoft services in one central location.
-Central ID management provides a single place to manage SQL Data Warehouse users and simplifies permission management.
+Central ID management provides a single place to manage dedicated SQL pool (formerly SQL DW) users and simplifies permission management.

 Azure Active Directory benefits include: